exercism/elm/exercises/concept/kurokos-clock/.docs/hints.md

 ## General

 - Check out the [`elm/time` documentation][elm-time] for working with dates and times
-- The introduction introduces most of the necessary concepts to solve the exercise
+- The introduction showcases most of the necessary concepts to solve the exercise

 ## 1. It's a date